image

 AJ Bergmann

 Thank you, Linda.
-This afternoon's press release provided a summary of our third quarter 2018 financials on a GAAP basis, you may also refer to our quarterly report on Form-10Q which we expect to become available in the next few days and will be accessible on the SEC website as well as the financial section of our company website.
+This afternoon's press release provided a summary of our second quarter 2018 financials on a GAAP basis.
+You may also refer to our quarterly report on Form 10-Q, which we expect to become available in the next few days and will be accessible on the SEC website, as well as in the financial section of the company website.

-Based on our current plans and projections Capricor expects that its cash, cash equivalents marketable securities will fund its research and development programs and other operations into the second quarter of 2019.
-In the third quarter of 2018 our net cash used in operating activities was approximately $3 million.
+Based on our current plans and projections, Capricor expects that this cash, cash equivalents and marketable securities will fund its research and development programs and other operations into the second quarter of 2019.
+In the second quarter of 2018, our net cash used in operating activities was approximately $3.7 million.

 Linda Marbán Co-Founder, President, Chief Executive Officer & Director

 Thank you, AJ.
-We're happy now to open up the line for questions..
+Thank you for joining us today and we will now open the line for questions..

 Operator

 [Operator Instructions].
-Our first question comes from the line of Joe Pantginis of H.C.
-Wainwright..
+Our first question comes from Jason McCarthy with Maxim Group.
+Your line is now open..

 Linda Marbán Co-Founder, President, Chief Executive Officer & Director